Jeonkwan/less-vision-reality/ansible/README.md

 ## Continuous Integration

 A GitHub Action (`.github/workflows/pr-check.yml`) runs `ansible-playbook --syntax-check` with representative environment values on every pull request so changes to the playbook or templates are validated automatically.
+A companion workflow (`.github/workflows/generate-credentials.yml`) now runs on pull requests as well, exercising the same credential generation routine that operators can trigger manually via the **Generate Xray Credentials** workflow dispatch entry.